Dr. A. (Alzbeta) Bartova

-Alzbeta Bartova is a postdoctoral researcher at the Department of Sociology of Erasmus University Rotterdam.
+Alzbeta Bartova is a postdoctoral researcher at the Department of Public Administration and Sociology of Erasmus University Rotterdam.

-Alzbeta is involved in the ERC funded project ‘Families in Context’ where she examines the relationship between private and public support in the context of intergenerational solidarity.
+At EUR, Alzbeta was involved in the ERC funded project ‘Families in Context’ where she examined the relationship between private and public support in the context of intergenerational solidarity.